 Dynamic Filtering reduces the system resource requirements by reducing the number of records involved in the join, thereby reducing the number of tasks spawned for the Join operation.
 The net effect is the completion of jobs with lower resource requirements.

 Our setup for running the TPC-DS benchmark was as follows:

 Cluster configuration: 3 r3.2xlarge in AWS us-east region.

 - 15 queries improved by 20%

 Figure 3: TPC-DS performance comparison (> 40% Improvement)

 Figure 4: TPC-DS performance comparison(> 20% Improvement)

 This blog post explains the implementation details of Dynamic Filtering in Spark.
 This optimization shows up to 2X improvements on TPC-DS benchmarks.
-This feature is available in Qubole with Spark 2.3.1 and above versions in AWS, Azure, and Oracle clouds.
+This feature is available in Qubole with Spark 2.3.1 and above versions in AWS and Azure.